substantiv

 verb

-rise in rank or status"Her new novel jumped high on the bestseller list"
+"Her new novel jumped high on the bestseller list"

 verb

-become more extreme"The tension heightened"
+become more extreme

 verb

-go up or advance"Sales were climbing after prices were lowered"
+"Sales were climbing after prices were lowered"

 verb

-exert oneself to meet a challenge"rise to a challenge"
+exert oneself to meet a challenge

 "rise to the occasion"